From warship to dream houseboat (5 of 5)

 Delicate brutal power

-It started all very subtle, peeling of the roof layer for layer.
-First the roofing felt, then the insulation, beams and the stucco.
+It started all very subtly, peeling off the roof layer by layer.
+First the roofing felt, then the insulation, beams, and the stucco.
 All in an amazingly delicate way, but with the brutal power of a huge industrial excavator.
 No problems so far.
 But then the walls had to be broken down.
 And did I mention that we had just renovated the complete lower floor?
-The bedrooms fully furnished, the plush toys of our toddler laying defenceless in the cot when the battering began.
+The bedrooms fully furnished, the plush toys of our toddler lying defenseless in the cot when the battering began.

 Delicate brutal power - houseboat demolition